Wojteek/dynhost/README.md

---zone-id value     The zone identifier (Cloudflare DNS) --dns-id value      The dns identifier (Cloudflare DNS) --hostname value    The hostname (Cloudflare DNS) --data value        Set the path of the JSON file with the data of an application (default: "data.json") --timer value       Set the interval between automatic checking of an external IP address (default: 0s)
+--zone-id value     The zone identifier (Cloudflare DNS) --dns-id value      The dns identifier (Cloudflare DNS) --hostname value    The hostname (Cloudflare DNS)
 ```

 #### `ovh [command options] [arguments...]` - OVH provider